Nike-Inc/wingtips/README.md

 * [wingtips-zipkin-spring-boot](wingtips-zipkin-spring-boot/README.md) - A plugin to help with Wingtips distributed tracing in [Spring Boot](https://spring.io/guides/gs/spring-boot/) environments that also utilize [Zipkin](http://zipkin.io/).
+* [wingtips-apache-http-client](wingtips-apache-http-client/README.md) - A plugin to help with Wingtips distributed tracing when using Apache's `HttpClient`.

 If you prefer hands-on exploration rather than readmes, the [sample applications](#samples) provide concrete examples of using Wingtips that are simple, compact, and straightforward.